 ~% git clone git://github.com/nanoc/nanoc.git

-Create a branch off one of the two existing branches mentioned above.
+Create a new branch.
 Pick a good name; the convention is to prefix the branch name with

 bug/ when it is a bug and with